Terms & Conditions

 2.1.
 This Agreement specifies what is included in the Services provided by the Supplier.

 2.2.
-Under this Agreement, documentations will only be considered binding if duly signed by both Parties.
-This includes Exhibit(s), Order Form(s), Purchase(s), Schedule(s), or any other type of documentation.
+Under this Agreement, documentations will only be considered binding if included in the Service Agreement on the Effective Date or subsequently added via Change Request approved by both Parties This includes Exhibits, Order Forms, Purchases, Schedules, or any other type of documentation.

 3. Quality Monitoring and Assurance